jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bootstrap/readme.md

 </div>
 ```

+Remember the grid we built from scratch - https://github.com/ga-dc/pbj/tree/59d18a43c354e20d8583b855e4b62b0d7fb68249/07-uxdi-collaboration/grids#create-columns-with-specific-widths-15--80?
-The middle value indicates the viewport width for which you want a particular container to be optimized:
+bootstrap has that, *and* the middle value indicates the viewport width for which you want a particular container to be optimized:

 `xs` (phones), `sm` (tablets), `md` (desktops), `lg` (big desktops)